eMetaboHUB/Forum-DiseasesChem/README.md

 When a new graph is created, a new version of the associated resource is created.
 For example, if a new version of PubChem compounds is build using the *build_RDF_store* script, a new graph with the uri *https://forum.semantic-metabolomics.org/PubChem/compound/version_X* is created as a version of the resource *https://forum.semantic-metabolomics.org/PubChem/compound*.

 Several other types of metadata are associated to the created graph.
-All these metadata information are indicated in a metadata-graph, named *void.ttl*, which is automatically created with the graph in the same directory.
-An example of a *void.ttl* associated to a PubChem reference resource is describe bellow:
+All this metadata information is indicated in a metadata-graph, named *void.ttl*, which is automatically created with the graph in the same directory.
+An example of a *void.ttl* associated to a PubChem reference resource is described bellow:

 ```sql
 <https://forum.semantic-metabolomics.org/PubChem/reference> dcterms:hasVersion <https://forum.semantic-metabolomics.org/PubChem/reference/2020-11-04> .